 Frontline Workforce Problems and How Enablement Technology Solves Them

 While many of us have experienced the benefits of accelerated digital transformation in the last several years, there is one group of workers that has been largely left behind: the frontline workforce.
-Workforce enablement technology has simply not reached the frontline.
+Workforce enablement technology has simply not reached this group.

 Millions of workers don’t have a desk or a computer to work from.
 Unfortunately, insufficient investment in the frontline experience will continue to ratchet up operating costs and reduce margins until organizations commit to realizing the benefits of frontline workforce enablement technology.